On the Job - Legislator & Rancher: A split identity, with each part contributing to the whole

 Lewis just completed her first year as state representative in Colorado.

-We'll hear more after the break.
+We'll hear more after the break, so stay with us.

-You're listening to On the Job from Hired to Retired.
+You're listening to On the Job, From Hired to Retired.

 Meredith Turk is our guest producer today.